Tyler Freeman Preview, Player Props: Guardians vs. Angels

 Tyler Freeman At The Plate

-- Freeman is hitting .248 with six doubles, two home runs and eight walks.
+- Freeman is batting .241 with six doubles, two home runs and eight walks.

-- Freeman has picked up a hit in 55.3% of his 38 games this season, with at least two hits in 18.4% of those games.
+- Freeman has reached base via a hit in 21 games this year (of 39 played), and had multiple hits in seven of those games.

-- In 38 games played this season, he has hit a homer in only two of them.
+- He has hit a long ball in two of 39 games played this year, and in 1.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.